arackaf/simple-react-bootstrap/readme.md

 </Tabs>
 ```

-Which renders uncontrolled tabs with the first tab selected by default.
-To select a different tab by default, pass `defaultTab` to tabs, with
+This renders uncontrolled tabs with the first tab selected by default.
+To select a different tab by default, pass `defaultTab`, with
 the zero-based index (either string or number will work fine) of the relevant tab.

 ```javascript